 This project is included in the BHF-IFR Program for the Balkans

 Project type: Field school & archaeological excavation.
-Suitable for both beginner and advanced students as well as those interested in prehistoric and Aegean archaeology.
+Suitable for both beginner and advanced students, especially for those interested in prehistoric and Aegean archaeology.
 Individual program and task assignments are available to advanced students.

 The excavation started: 2012; The field school started: 2016

-Major field school topics/activities: Archaeology and history of the Eastern Mediterranean during the Late Bronze and the Early Iron Ages; Excavations of the Late Bronze Age (1300 – 1200 BCE) fortress in Bresto; Artifact biographies and cultural encounters; Interdisciplinary studies (zooarchaeology, paleobotanics, geoarchaeology etc.); Archaeological field techniques and methods for excavation and documentation; Recording of prehistoric (Bronze and Iron Age) artifacts; Processing of finds and samples; Excursions to significant heritage sites in Bulgaria and Greece.
+Major field school topics/activities: Archaeology of the Eastern Mediterranean during the Late Bronze and the Early Iron Ages; Excavations of the Late Bronze Age (13th - 11th cent.
+BCE) fortified site in Bresto; Applied theoretical classes on Artifact biographies and cultural encounters; Archaeological field techniques and methods for excavation and documentation; Recording of prehistoric (Bronze and Iron Age) artifacts; Processing of finds and samples; Excursions to significant heritage sites in Bulgaria and Greece.

 Field school sessions available: